cisagov/get.gov/pages/about/software-engineer.md

 excerpt: Work with the .gov team as a software engineer
 tags: about
 eleventyNavigation:
-  key: jobs
+  key: about
-  parent: about
+  parent: jobs
-  order:
+  order: 1
   title: Software engineer
 ---